HackerSM9/Termux/README.md

 - `cd etc`
 - `ls`
 - `rm motd`
 >### What's in the file of Gits..!
-There are some Hacking tools like :
+There are some Hacking tools like:

 * Tbomb
 * Insta-Hack